- Evolutionary significance of lactose intolerance

 Can You Be Lactose Tolerant and Suddenly Become Intolerant?

-Answering this question also partially solves the mystery of why, for some people, the genetic tests indicate lactose intolerance, despite them being able to consume dairy products without any issues.
+Answering this question also partially solves the mystery of why, for some, the genetic tests indicate lactose intolerance, despite them being able to consume dairy products without any issues.

-Let’s take an example of a person who has been following a vegan lifestyle for a while now.
-Before taking up veganism, he could comfortably eat and digest dairy products.
-However, after a few years on a vegan diet, re-introducing dairy products in his diet is suddenly giving him digestive problems.
+Let’s take an example of a person who has been following a vegan lifestyle for a while.
+A vegan diet is dairy-free, hence no need for Lactase enzyme in the body.
+However, after a few years on a vegan diet, reintroducing dairy products in his/her diet is giving him/her digestive problems.
 So, what could have happened?

 The cells that produce the enzyme to digest lactose (lactase) are present in the intestines and are few in number.
 When a person goes off-dairy for a while, there’s basically no work for these cells, and they temporarily disappear.
 When dairy is introduced back into the diet, the person may exhibit lactose intolerance for a while till these cells reappear.